 Thomas Jefferson never traveled to Ireland.
-His knowledge of the country and its people came through correspondence, newspaper accounts, governmental trade reports, literature, music, and through personal contact with Irish immigrants to the United States.
+His knowledge of the country and its people came through correspondence, newspaper accounts, governmental trade reports, literature, and music, and also through personal contact with Irish immigrants to the United States.

-He observed Ireland's political struggles with England from a distance, and as might be expected, applauded Irish attempts at independence.
+Jefferson observed Ireland's political struggles with England from a distance, and as might be expected, applauded Irish attempts at independence.
 Early on, however, he subordinated this support when Britain's troubles in Ireland could become a diversion away from the United States.
-When trying to gain ratification of a peace treaty to conclude America's revolution with England, Jefferson was pleased to hear that Britain had landed twenty-one regiments in Ireland, "As every circumstance of distress will render her the easier on this point [of ratification]."
-Two years later, when there was still competition between Great Britain and the United States over continued British occupation of western posts along the Mississippi, Jefferson observed, "I judge that a war with America would be a popular war in England.
-Perhaps the situation of Ireland may deter the ministry from hastening it on."
-Then on an occasion he saw the United States and Ireland as dual contenders with England: "I fear France will be drawn into this war; hope Prussia will, and think Great Br. will reserve herself for Ireland and perhaps for us."
+When trying to gain ratification of a peace treaty to conclude America's revolution with England, Jefferson was pleased to hear that Britain had landed twenty-one regiments in Ireland, "As every circumstance of distress will render her the easier on this point [of ratification]."1 Two years later, when there was still competition between Great Britain and the United States over continued British occupation of western posts along the Mississippi, Jefferson observed, "I judge that a war with America would be a popular war in England.
+Perhaps the situation of Ireland may deter the ministry from hastening it on.2 Then on an occasion when he saw the United States and Ireland as dual contenders with England: "I fear France will be drawn into this war; hope Prussia will, and think Great Br. will reserve herself for Ireland and perhaps for us."3

-As Secretary of State Jefferson dealt with questions of trade with Ireland and received regular reports from United States Consul in Dublin, William Knox.
-In his Reports of Commerce made to President Washington, however, Ireland was more often combined as a part of Great Britain.
-His most direct correspondence on the subject was with William Seward, Secretary of the Irish Merchants Association while he was Minister Plenipotentiary to France.
+As Secretary of State, Jefferson dealt with questions of trade with Ireland and received regular reports from United States Consul in Dublin, William Knox.
+In his Reports of Commerce made to President Washington, however, Ireland was more often combined as a part of Great Britain.8 His most direct correspondence on the subject was with William Seward, Secretary of the Irish Merchants Association while he was Minister Plenipotentiary to France.
 Seward approached Jefferson on behalf of the Association as they felt Great Britain was actively restricting Ireland's trade with the United States and in Jefferson, apparently hoped to find a sympathetic ear.
 Jefferson's response was positive though not effective, as he wrote that, "The freedom of commerce between Ireland and America is undoubtedly very interesting to both countries" and went on to credit this to the excellence of Irish manufactures that correspond to American taste plus their common language, laws, and manners.
-Yet he admits that, "I am not at present so well acquainted with the trammels of the Irish commerce."
-Perhaps Jefferson's letter was not as encouraging as Seward had hoped, for it does not appear that the correspondence continued.
+Yet he admits that, "I am not at present so well acquainted with the trammels of the Irish commerce."9 Perhaps Jefferson's letter was not as encouraging as Seward had hoped, for it does not appear that the correspondence continued.

-However, Jefferson was responsive to Irish agricultural products.
+Jefferson was responsive, however, to Irish agricultural products.
 While in Paris, Jefferson became interested in beef from Ireland: "Is the Irish beef as good as that of Hamburgh?
 If I had supposed Irish beef could have been got at Havre I would not have sent to Hamburgh for beef."
-Plus he was very interested in the abilities of the Irish to preserve beef and felt that the skills of the Irish "packers and picklers" could give new life to the beef trade in the northern United States.
-Perhaps his greatest agricultural credit went to Ireland for the potato.
-When requested to respond to Horatio Spafford's "General Geography," Jefferson corrected Spafford on the origin of the potato: "In page 186 you say the potato is a native of the United States.
-I presume you speak of the Irish potato.
-I have inquired much into the question, and think I can assure you that plant is not a native of North America."
+Plus he was very interested in the abilities of the Irish to preserve beef and felt that the skills of the Irish "packers and picklers" could give new life to the beef trade in the northern United States.10 Perhaps his greatest agricultural credit went to Ireland for the potato.
+When requested to respond to Horatio Spafford's General Geography, Jefferson corrected Spafford on the origin of the potato: "[I]n page 186. you say the potatoe is a native of the US.
+I presume you speak of the Irish potatoe.
+I have enquired much into this question, & think I can assure you that plant is not a native of N. America."
 Jefferson goes on to outline the progress of the potato from its native South America with Sir Walter Raleigh to West Ireland.
 There it was propagated, carried to England as the Irish Potato, then introduced to North America.
 Thus, per Jefferson, the cultivation of the potato was definitely Irish.11

 Though Jefferson never set foot on Irish soil, he was connected through Ireland's produce, literature, music, and perhaps most lastingly, its people.